The Necessary Stage: Theatre For Youth and Community

 The Theatre For Youth Branch was set up in 1992 and renamed Theatre For Youth and Community (TFYC) in 2001.
 TFYC's principal interest is in theatre work with and for young people and different communities in Singapore.
 This includes presenting short plays during school assemblies, interactive Theatre-In-Education programmes, workshops, and process-based drama programmes that focus on personal development.
 Since 1992, TFYC has performed to more than 800,000 students, piloted drama programmes for school curriculum, and worked with numerous non-governmental organisations and voluntary welfare organisations.
 It was also responsible for the successful Marine Parade Theatre Festival (2000), FamFest (2001), The Necessary Community Festival (2001), M1 Youth Connection (1997–2003) and M1 Theatre Connect (2004).

-Over a 3-year period beginning from April 2008, The Necessary Stage began the Theatre For Seniors Ensemble (TFS), geared towards training the participants in various aspects of theatre-making and arts administration.
+Over a 3-year period beginning from April 2008, TNS began the Theatre For Seniors Ensemble (TFS), geared towards training the participants in various aspects of theatre-making and arts administration.
 This project is supported by the Council for 3rd Age, Kwan Im Thong Hood Cho Temple and the National Arts Council.

 TFS successfully staged their end-of-year production Encore I, Encore II: Heartland!
 Heartland!, Encore III: Family Knots and Encore IV: Love Life to full houses in March 2009, 2010, 2011 and June 2013 respectively.

 Currently, a spin-off group from TFS, now known as Theatre for Seniors Interest Group is exploring ways to continue their training and engagement with the public through performances and related events.

-The Necessary Stage also trained selected seniors as facilitators, so that they can work with the community on a wider level to engage other seniors in arts activities.
+TNS also trained selected seniors as facilitators, so that they can work with the community on a wider level to engage other seniors in arts activities.

 TFS was also commissioned to stage a successful production entities Old Flames as part of the 2013 My Queenstown Festival.